philc/vimium/README.md

 Using find:

     /       enter find mode
-              -- type your search query and hit enter to search, or ESC to cancel n       cycle forward to the next find match
+              -- type your search query and hit enter to search, or Esc to cancel n       cycle forward to the next find match
     N       cycle backward to the previous find match